DefectDojo/django-DefectDojo/docs/content/en/integrations/notification_webhooks/_index.md

 chapter: true
 ---

-Webhooks are HTTP requests coming from the DefectDojo instance towards user-defined webserver which expects this kind of incoming traffic.
+Webhooks are HTTP requests coming from the DefectDojo instance towards a user-defined webserver which expects this kind of incoming traffic.

 ## Transition graph: